Sura34/asg-nlb/README.md

-# Infrastructure as Code to create and Maintain NSG and NLB
+# Terraform/Terragunt to maintain ASG and NLB

 This repository contains the config-as-code to create and maintain the NSG and NLB.